meda98/HabitTracker/README.md

 1. **Initialize the Database:** Ensures the necessary table exists by calling **'create_table()'**.
 2. **Greet the User:** Prompts the user for their name.
-3. **Main Loop:** Continuously prompts the user to choose a task until they choose to exit.
+3. **Main Loop:** Continuously prompts the user to choose a task until he chooses to exit.

 ## Task Choices